RavenousLegs

 on the way to Nimaling - Markha Valley trek in Ladakh

-It is extremely important to sleep a night in Nimaling before crossing the high altitude pass of Kongmaru La.
-The temperature at Nimaling generally drops to 0-5 degrees.
-I was lucky to have settled in my tent before the hailstorm struck Nimaling.
-I was enjoying the brown landscape turning into white.
+It’s crucial to get a night’s rest in Nimaling before crossing the high-altitude pass of Kongmaru La.
+The temperature in Nimaling typically drops to between 0 and 5 degrees Celsius.
+I was fortunate enough to set up my tent before the hailstorm hit Nimaling.
+I was captivated by the transformation of the brown landscape into a pristine white.

 Nimaling campsite - Markha Valley trek in Ladakh